matiasferrada/node-express-auth-api/README.md

 ---

+## 🇬🇧 English

-## 📌 Overview
+### 📌 Overview

-This project is a backend API that simulates a real authentication system used in web and mobile applications.
+This project is a backend REST API that simulates a real-world authentication system used in web and mobile applications.
 It includes user login, JWT-based authentication and protected routes based on user roles.

-The goal of this project is to demonstrate backend architecture, security concepts and full stack integration readiness.
+The goal of this project is to demonstrate backend architecture, security concepts and readiness for full stack integration.

 ---

-## 🛠 Tech Stack
+### 🛠 Tech Stack
 - Node.js
 - Express
 - JSON Web Tokens (JWT)